Fire Service Officers (Watch Manager and Below)

 - Removes goods from fire damaged premises, clears excess water, makes safe any structural hazards and takes any other necessary steps to reduce damage to property.

-- Rescues people or animals trapped by fire and administers first aid.
+- Rescues people or animals trapped by fire or other emergency situations such as flooding and administers first aid.

 - Operates hose pipes, ladders, chemical, foam, gas or powder fire extinguishing appliances.